DivanDesign/EvolutionCMS.snippets.ddTypograph/README.md

 	* Default value: `0`

 * `excludeTags`
-	* Desctription: HTML tags which content will be ignored by snippet.
+	* Description: HTML tags which content will be ignored by snippet.
 	* Valid values: `stringCommaSeparated`
 	* Default value: `'notg,code'`